 Should I Soak Wood Chips Before Smoking?

-In the following video you’ll see that that the ‘chips’ I used are actually little slices of a hazel branch that I asked Jonny to cut into thin disks on his chop saw.
+In the video I link to below, you’ll see that that the ‘chips’ I used are actually little slices of a hazel branch that I asked Jonny to cut into thin disks on his chop saw.

 For the purpose of this recipe, I used a smoker to cook my salmon, but you could just as easily use a covered wok or a barbecue with a lid.